coherence-community/coherence-demo/README.md

 location.

 > The following screenshot shows the Jaegar UI and a trace from a JAX-RS call to Coherence
-> and then to a JPA cache store.
-This includes backing up of data across to another node.
+> to JPA cache store, then backing up of cache entries across to another node.

 ![Coherence Demo](assets/jaeger-ui.png "Jaegar UI showing tracing")